soroushyasini/proxysmith/README.md

       top 12 battle-hardened configs
         │
         ▼
-  config.json  (Xray leastPing balancer) last_configs.txt  (raw URIs for phone/other clients)
+  last_config.json   (Xray leastPing balancer — ready to deploy) last_configs.txt   (raw URIs — import into phone clients)
 ```

 Only configs that survive all 3 rounds make it into the final `config.json`.
-The output uses Xray's `leastPing` balancer with observatory health checks, so the best outbound is always selected at runtime automatically.
+The output uses Xray's `leastPing` balancer with observatory health checks so the best outbound is always selected at runtime automatically.

 ---